Freakwill/pyrimidine/docs/source/Home.md

-There are mainly tow kinds of containers: list and tuple as in programming language `Haskell`.
+There are mainly two kinds of containers: list and tuple as in programming language `Haskell`.
 See following examples.

 ```python
 # individual with chromosomes of type _Chromosome